 Many foods contain food additives.
 There are strict guidelines about the way food additives are used in foods and labelled on food products.
 All food additives must be shown on the ingredients list – for example, thickener (1442).
 The label must say if an additive is based on a potential allergen – for example, wheat thickener (1442).

 You can get a list of food additive names, numbers and common uses from the Food Standards Australia New Zealand food additives webpage.

 A very small number of people are sensitive to some food additives, most commonly artificial colours, preservatives and flavour enhancers.
 If you think your child might have a sensitivity, see your GP or dietitian

 Food allergy information

-Just eight foods are responsible for 95% of all severe allergic reactions – peanuts and other nuts, seafood, fish, milk, eggs, soybeans, sesame and wheat-based grains.
+Just nine foods cause 90% of all food allergic reactions – peanuts, tree nuts, shellfish, fish, cow’s milk, hen’s eggs, soybeans, sesame and wheat.
 If these ingredients are in a food product, manufacturers must say so, no matter how small the amount.